TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 All references to Job Seeker and Employer are defined as provided for in the Indeed Terms of Service Introduction.

-With respect to Job Seekers, for the purposes of this Privacy Policy, “Indeed” or “we” means Indeed, Inc. and its subsidiaries, including Prehire, Inc. if you are a Job Seeker located in the United States, or Indeed Ireland Operations Limited if you are a Job Seeker located outside of the United States.
+With respect to Job Seekers, for the purposes of this Privacy Policy, “Indeed” or “we” means Indeed, Inc. if you are a Job Seeker located in the United States, or Indeed Ireland Operations Limited if you are a Job Seeker located outside of the United States.

-With respect to Employers, “Indeed” or “we” means Indeed, Inc. and its subsidiaries, including Prehire, Inc. if you are an Employer located in the United States, Indeed Brasil Pesquisa de Empregos ltda. if you are an Employer located in Brazil, Indeed India Operations (Pte.)
+With respect to Employers, “Indeed” or “we” means Indeed, Inc. if you are an Employer located in the United States, Indeed Brasil Pesquisa de Empregos ltda. if you are an Employer located in Brazil, Indeed India Operations (Pte.)
 Ltd. if you are an Employer located in India, Indeed Singapore Operations (Pte.)
 Ltd. if you are an Employer in the Asia-Pacific Region, Indeed Ireland Operations Limited if you are a Employer located elsewhere, and Indeed Hire, Inc. if you are receiving the Indeed Hire services.

 **1.2 Personal Data and Non-Personal Data**